 - Assistance: freelancers to help build your website, manage partnerships, and manage Pinterest or social media; photographers or videographers; assistants for shoot days; personal/virtual assistants; accountants; etc.

-- SEO/Website Audit: Maybe a few months or a year in or longer, you might want to pay for a website audit to make fixes for user-ability and SEO
+- SEO/Website Audit: Maybe a few months or a year in or longer, you might want to pay for a website audit to make fixes for user-ability and SEO (links for those below)

 - Mastermind Courses: courses to work on your photography/styling, SEO, mindset, etc.